XRPLF/xrpl-dev-portal/content/rippled.md

 __*Note:*__ The distinction between `full`, `validating`, and `proposing` is based on synchronization with the rest of the global network, and it is normal for a server to fluctuate between these states as a course of general operation.

+### Markers and Pagination ###

+Some methods return more data than can efficiently fit into one response.
+When there are more results than contained, the response includes a `marker` field.
+You can use this to retrieve more pages of data across multiple calls.
+In each subsequent request, pass the `marker` value from the previous response in order to resume resume from the point where you left off.
+If the `marker` is omitted from a response, then you have reached the end of the data set.

+The format of the `marker` field is intentionally undefined.
+Each server can define a `marker` field as desired, so it may take the form of a string, a nested object, or another type.
+Different servers, and different methods provided by the same server can have different `marker` definitions.
+Each `marker` is ephemeral, and may not work as expected after 10 minutes.

 ## Modifying the Ledger ##

 All changes to Ripple's global shared ledger happen as the result of transactions.
 Consequently, this means that there is *only one* public API method that causes a change in the state of the Ripple Network at all: the [*submit*](#submit) command.
 Most of the other methods represent different ways to view the data represented in the Ripple Network, and the remaining ones just generate data for your convenience.
 (The [wallet_propose](#wallet-propose), [path_find](#path-find), and [random](#random) commands fall into this category.)